 Avocado Pesto and Chicken Mexican Pizza.
 Walnut and avocado pesto pairs wonderfully with beans and chicken.
 This is basically a burrito on a pesto pizza!

 As a food blogger, I’ve learned building a blog is much more than just good recipes, a passion for cooking, and the technical and creative skills to portray that.
 It’s about the writer, the reader and building relationships with an audience.
 Part of that is connecting with other bloggers and promoting.
-This Avocado Pesto and Chicken Mexican Pizza recipe post is part of a shared blogging promotion for Mayi Carles at Heart Made Blog and her new cookbook: Life is Messy Kitchen.

 In addition to creating recipes and valuable content for my blog, I’ll be promoting more to reach a wider audience.
 My passion is to get others as excited about food and cooking as I am.
 We’ll also be doing recipe and resources roundups.